 I would still decline,

 I think pain waits regardless when,

-Within each tick of time.
+Within each frame of time.

-Take, or take not, the road less travelled,
+Take, or take not, ‘the road less travelled’,

-But before your life becomes unravelled,
+But lest your life become unravelled,

-Know that poem is one oft misunderstood.
+Ensure that poem is understood.

 ‘Before you look at what you have in a negative light, remember that just because you were born, that doesn’t mean you were ever inherently ‘entitled’.
 Life doesn’t ‘owe’ you anything.
 In the end, extreme circumstance aside, you are in control of your life, even if it doesn’t seem like it at the time.
 You almost always have a choice, so don’t blame life if things aren’t how you want them.
 Stop feeling sorry for yourself, and realise the decisions have always been yours the whole time’- (paraphrased Dean Leysen)